nf-core/phaseimpute/docs/usage.md

 nextflow run nf-core/phaseimpute --input samplesheet.csv --steps impute --posfile samplesheet_posfile.csv  --tool stitch --outdir results --genome GRCh37 -profile docker
 ```

 The csv provided in `--posfile` must contain four columns [panel, chr, vcf, txt].

-The first column [panel] is a name to identify the sites, typically a panel name.
-The second column [chr] is the chromosome corresponding to that file.
-The third column [vcf] can be kept empty.
-Lastly, the fourth column [txt] is a compressed tsv file containing the list of positions, unique to each chromosome.
+- The first column [panel] is a name to identify the sites, typically a panel name.
+The panel name should be equal to the panel names in the `--panel samplesheet`, if using a panel.
+- The second column [chr] is the chromosome corresponding to each vcf and txt files.
+- The third column [vcf], required in GLIMPSE1 imputation, is used for the computation of genotype likelihood in the preprocessing of glimpse1.
+In addition, this file is used in `--steps validation`.
+This column can be kept empty if running `--steps impute --tools stitch` only.
+- The fourth column [txt] is a compressed tsv file containing the list of positions, unique to each chromosome.

 ```console
 panel,chr,vcf,txt